joostiphone/Optiplex-9020-USFF-Hackintosh/README.md

 11. 9-May-2021: Updated to latest OpenCore build (0.6.9).
 12. 12-June-2021: Updated to MacOS 11.4 (20F71), and Updated to latest OpenCore build (0.7.0).
 13. 11-July-2021: Updated to latest OpenCore build (0.7.1), and preparing for MacOS Monterey.
 Still using Big Sur though!
-14. 11-October-2021: Updated to latest OpenCore build (0.7.4), and using Monterey.
+14. 11-October-2021: IMPORTANT, due to Monterey not supporting older Mac's, we needed to update the SMBIOS version to Macmini7,1.
+This means that you NEED to create a new serial etc. for your system.
+Do this according to: https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#fixing-imessage-and-other-services-with-opencore I'm now using latest OpenCore build (0.7.4), and Monterey.
 Updated to MacOS 12.0 Beta 9.

 # Download my latest Big Sur EFI here (zip file):
 ![alt test](Pictures/Apple-icon.png)